Fed's Powell: 'Several years' of strong jobs, low inflation still ahead

 The Fed “believes that - for now - the best way forward is to keep gradually raising the federal funds rate” in a way that keeps pace with a strengthening economy but does not raise rates so high or so fast that it weakens growth, Powell said.

+Stock and bond markets were largely flat as Powell began his testimony, and analysts said there was little of surprise in the initial message.

+“His takeaway was the job market is strong, inflation is going to stay near 2 percent.
+To me that means two more hikes this year,” said Peter Cecchini, chief market strategist at Cantor Fitzgerald in New York.

-He did not address his views on the appropriate pace of tightening or whether he thinks, as some of his colleagues have argued, that the Fed should pause its rate hike cycle sometime next year if inflation remains under control.
-The central bank is expected to raise rates two more times this year from the current target level of between 1.75 and 2 percent.
+Powell did not address his individual views on the appropriate pace of tightening or whether he thinks, as some of his colleagues have argued, that the Fed should pause its rate hike cycle sometime next year if inflation remains under control.
+But markets expect the central bank to raise rates two more times this year from the current target level of between 1.75 and 2 percent.

-Powell will take questions from Senators this morning after presenting his written statement to them, and appear before a House committee on Wednesday.
+Powell took questions from Senators after presenting his written statement to them, and will appear before a House committee on Wednesday.

 Powell and other Fed officials have in recent remarks pointedly declined to declare “victory” in their effort to hit the 2 percent inflation target, though most have acknowledged that, with joblessness at 4 percent, their employment goal has been reached.